efung/gnufmuffin.com/_posts/2015-08-02-mexican-street-corn-paleta.md

 distribute the corn bits into the slush so they would be suspended evenly.

-These paletas really taste like Mexican street corn.
-The individual ingredients all combine to make an ice pop that is both sweet and savoury.
+These paletas really taste like Mexican street corn, albeit colder and sweeter.
+The individual ingredients all combine to make an ice pop that's like a savoury dessert.
 There's a bit of textural interest too, since the roasted kernels come out kind of chewy.
 The corn we used wasn't the corniest, unfortunately, so the base flavour isn't very strong.

 I would not use the jalapeño in the future, or let it simmer for so long: it left an unpleasant vegetal taste and was a bit too